thingsboard/thingsboard.github.io/_includes/templates/install/windows-queue-kafka.md

 ##### Install Kafka

-We recommend to use Kafka in Docker container, use this [link](https://github.com/wurstmeister/kafka-docker) for installing Kafka in Docker container:
+We recommend to use Kafka in Docker container, use this [link](https://github.com/wurstmeister/kafka-docker) for installing Kafka in Docker container.

 ##### ThingsBoard Configuration